 Elevation: 8,949 ft

 South Putnam is located north of Mount Bonneville.
-Ken Jones provided the following update:
+USGS South Putnam Mountain

 Ascent Trip Report

+The road is easy, the brush band is the crux, and the slopes above the brush band are generally open-to-small-brush that is easy to pick a way through.
 There is a register on top.
 I signed it, and someone signed it in 2003 – but the other entries date back to the 1930s and 1940s.
 The paper is very fragile; be careful in handling it.

 You should note that the summit is on the Fort Hall Indian Reservation and permission should be obtained to hike here.
 However, I passed a decrepit partial fence line (a few posts, a strand or two of barbed wire) at around 8,000 feet, and on my way down I noticed a blank sign a bit higher.
 In other words, the ridge is not posted as far as I can tell.
 I did not notice any other human activity in the area except for evidence of cattle grazing (and the register).